 While rapid software development promotes using open source codes, most developers incorporating a third-party code won’t log this information.
 When integrated with millions of lines of code, this third-party code often goes unnoticed, untested for security.

 Last year, due to a third-party code involved, more than 1400 vulnerabilities were introduced into ColdFusion’s Pyxis supply station.
 Most of these vulnerabilities allowed attackers to exploit the system remotely.

 We insist on keeping a security policy that any 3rd party or open source code being added has to go through exhaustive security testing to ensure that deployment of this code in production environment won’t make the application vulnerable.

 One should also remain updated with CVE’s dictionary to keep in touch with common known security vulnerabilities in open source tools.

-Under client side injection, attackers push malicious code in form of input, which then is consumed by the mobile application.
+Under client-side injection, attackers push malicious code in the form of input, which then is consumed by the mobile application.
 This happens on account of weaker input validation and lack of mobile security testing policies.

 In most enterprises, mobile application security primarily includes testing to validate if a user can sign-in using the right credentials, but testing for this authentication to fail is often ignored.
 To many, input validation is boring and not very cost effective, and hence it usually takes the backstage.

 To reduce the chances of a client-side injection, as a basic guideline one should look into:

 SQLite is one of the most common forms to store mobile application data and is very well known to SQL injection exploits.
 These exploits are so well known that there even exists an SQLiteSQL injection cheat sheet.